hhindley/rtc_model/README.md

 - `funcs.jl`: Includes all functions used within other files.
 - `models/`: Contains all model versions.
 - `parameters/`: Contains all parameter values as used to get results.

-## Citation

-If you use this code in your research, please cite:

-Hindley, H. et al. "A model of Rtc-regulated RNA repair reveals heterogeneous responses to ribosome-targeting antibiotics and suggests molecular targets to potentiate their effects."
-(2025).